 Implement strict password policies

-Usernames and passwords are the most common form of access control mechanism.
+Usernames/password authentication is the most common form of access control mechanism.
 Since they are often the only keys to your system, it is important to make sure they function as they should.
-Weak passwords or passwords that have been in use since forever won't prevent skillful attackers from breaking in.
+Weak passwords or passwords that have been in use since forever won't be able to withstand the onslaught of a skilled and determined attacker.

 I suggest you adopt the password requirements of PCI-DSS.
 It's a very comprehensive list of password policies.
 Click that link to learn more about it.